bitvijays/PhD-Resources/Misc/4_B_PhD_WP_Writing_Paper.md

 - Write “Conclusions”, not “Conclusion”.
 - If you have no conclusions to draw, write “Summary”, which is often the appropriate way to end a thesis chapter.

+In general a short summarizing paragraph will do, and under no circumstances should the paragraph simply repeat material from the Abstract or Introduction.
+In some cases it's possible to now make the original claims more concrete, e.g., by referring to quantitative performance results.

+### Future Work

+This material is important part of the value of a paper is showing how the work sets new research directions.

+### Acknowledgement

+- Acknowledge any significant help received from any individual.
+- Acknowledge any outside financial assistance such as grants, contracts or fellowships.

 ### Bibliography

-- A paper's bibliography, or its set of references, is a complete list of theses, papers, books, and reports cited in the text.
+A paper's bibliography, or its set of references, is a complete list of theses, papers, books, and reports cited in the text.
 No other items should be included.

+#### Rules - Bibliography

+- First, only primary references should be listed.
+References to unpublished data, papers in press, abstracts, theses, and other secondary materials should not clutter up the Literature Cited.
+If such a reference seems absolutely essential, it may be added parenthetically in the text.
+- Second, check all parts of every reference against the original publication, before the manuscript is submitted, and perhaps again at the galley-proof stage.

+There are far more mistakes in the Literature Cited section of a paper than anywhere else.

 ### Appendices

-- Some papers have appendices giving detail of proofs or experimental results, and, where appropriate,material such as listings ofcomputer programs.
+- Some papers have appendices giving detail of proofs or experimental results, and, where appropriate,material such as listings of computer programs.
 - Appendices are only occasionally necessary for a paper, in cases where there is material such as a proof whose length would interrupt the flow.

 ## Writing Up Checklist